Efficient optimization of a regional water elevation model with an automatically generated adjoint

 with $\alpha=20$, $\gamma=5/2$, and $\beta=1/2$.
 On the right hand side, the Laplacian diffusion operator has been integrated by parts, omitting the interface terms.
 The diffusion coefficient, $r$, depends on the local bathymetry change in each element.
 It resembles the dimensionless bathymetry slope metric commonly used in sigma coordinate models (recovered by setting $\gamma=\beta=1$; \citeA{haney1991,mellor1998}).

 The smoother is applied 30 times.
 We then use $L^2$ projection to cast the smoothed preliminary bathymetry on a P$_2$ field on the original mesh.
 Although the procedure is not guaranteed to be monotonic, the smoothing step essentially ensures that the projection does not generate severe overshoots.
-A comparison of the final P$_2$ bathymetry and interpolated P$_1$ bathymetry are shown in Fig. \ref{fig:bathy_comparison}.
+A comparison of the final P$_2$ bathymetry and bathymetry interpolated on the P$_1$ elements on the original mesh are shown in Fig. \ref{fig:bathy_comparison}.
 The P$_2$ discretization allows more realistic representation of the narrow channels in the Danish Straits.
 In the P$_1$ case, the channels are not entirely continuous which affects volume transport.